 Street Sweeping Operations

-Pushing leaves, grass clippings, or other debris into City streets is prohibited.
-Anything that goes down a storm drain flows directly into nearby lakes and rivers, and decomposing plant material in the water encourages the growth of harmful aquatic plants and algae.
+Depositing any material (i.e. leaves, trash, dirt) from the boulevard or private property into the street is prohibited.
+Anything that goes down a storm drain flows directly into nearby lakes and rivers and decomposing plant materials in the water encourages the growth of harmful aquatic plants and algae.

 How is it done?